ericff/sMACHETE/README.md

 # sMACHETE
-Code used for running the sMACHETE, for the portion after running the MACHETE on the Seven Bridges Cancer Genomics Cloud (CGC), for the paper
+Code used for running the sMACHETE for the paper:

 Precise, pan-cancer discovery of gene fusions reveals a signature of selection in primary tumors, by Donald Eric Freeman, Gillian Lee Hsieh, Jonathan Michael Howard, Erik Lehnert, and Julia Salzman.

+The code here is used in particular for implementing the postprocessing of MACHETE output after running the MACHETE on the Seven Bridges Cancer Genomics Cloud (CGC), for generation of the SBT queries, and for implementing the statistical thresholds described in the paper.
+The code here also includes code to generate two of the figures and many of the specific results mentioned in the text.

 There are two key scripts that run the other scripts:
 (i) setup_SBT_queries.pl